balaramadurai/hugo-travelify-theme/README.md

             spain6-1018x460.jpg
 ```

 In order to get your site running, you need to copy `config.toml` and `data/l10n.toml` into the root folders.
+(Please refer to http://gohugo.io/overview/quickstart/ for installing a theme)

 ## The config file